xiix0/scam/README.md

-The mind is its own place, and in itself
-Can make a Heav'n of Hell, a Hell of Heav'n.
-		-- John Milton
+The holy passion of Friendship is of so sweet and steady and loyal and enduring a nature that it will last through a whole lifetime, if not asked to lend money.
+		-- Mark Twain, "Pudd'nhead Wilson's Calendar"